 Graduate assistantships in teaching and research are available primarily through the department in which the student is enrolled.
 As noted above, there are several Graduate School-funded awards that feature an assistantship as well.
 Eligibility for teaching assistantships includes

-• Acceptance by and subsequent registration in the Graduate School and academic department,
+- Acceptance by and subsequent registration in the Graduate School and academic department,

-• Classification as a “regular” graduate student,
+- Classification as a “regular” graduate student,

-• Enroll in and successfully complete nine graded credit hours each semester
+- Enroll in and successfully complete nine graded credit hours each semester

-• Maintain a 3.0 grade-point average.
+- Maintain a 3.0 grade-point average.

 Graduate students accepted on a provisional basis cannot serve as Teaching Assistants.
 However, they can serve as research assistants.
 Eligibility includes

-• Acceptance by and subsequent registration in the Graduate School and academic department,
+- Acceptance by and subsequent registration in the Graduate School and academic department,

-• Classification as a “provisional” graduate student,
+- Classification as a “provisional” graduate student,

-• Funded on research projects of the faculty of NMSU.
+- Funded on research projects of the faculty of NMSU.

 All international students seeking a teaching assistantship must demonstrate proficiency in English and competency in pedagogy.
 Prior to the first semester in which the teaching assistantship is to be received, international students must undergo the NMSU International Teaching Assistant (ITA) screening administered by the English Department on behalf of the Graduate School.
 Students who pass the screening exam are immediately eligible for assignment to a teaching assistantship.
 Those who do not pass the screening exam must enroll in and satisfactorily complete ENGL 485M or a suitable relevant course before being eligible for a teaching assistantship.
 International graduate students wishing to hold a teaching assistantship should check with their department to determine when they should arrive on campus to meet the screening requirement.
 International students who do not pass the screening exam may be eligible to serve as graders for their academic departments.
 The academic departments must receive approval from the Graduate School in order to hire these students.

-The duties involved normally require about 20 hours per week (full time fall and spring) of the student’s time.
+The duties involved normally require about 20 hours per week (full-time fall and spring) of the student’s time.
 By accepting an assistantship, the student is obligated to enroll in and maintain enrollment in a minimum of nine graded credits per semester, but not more than 15 per semester.
-A graduate assistant may not enroll for more than 15 credits for each fall and spring semesters.
+A graduate assistant may not enroll for more than 15 credits for each fall and spring semester.
 Courses taken for audit or undergraduate deficiencies are counted in the maximum total course load; audited classes and courses under 450 cannot be used for the minimum GA course load requirement.